-After missing a session with my Crunch trainer last week — c'mon, it was a hectic week! — I poked his brain on how to maximize my workouts when I'm short on time.
+After missing a session with my trainer last week, I poked his brain on how to maximize my workouts when I'm short on time.
 One word: supersets.
-While I was unfamiliar with the term, I had already experienced the concept of supersets in a few of our training sessions.
 During supersets, you pair up two different sets of exercises, one right after the other, without resting in between sets.
 By doing so, you save time, add intensity, and help build muscle while also getting your heart rate up — hello, cardio!

-Depending on your goal, supersetting can be used to work opposing or the same muscle groups.
+Depending on your goal, supersets can be used to work opposing or the same muscle groups.
 Work opposing muscle groups (like the legs and then the arms) to save on rest time; one muscle group gets to rest while the other muscle group works.
 And to increase the intensity of your workout, focus on the same muscles, but with different exercises.
-You can also do cardio supersets, which pairs a set of strength training moves with a short burst of intense cardio.
-The last time I worked with my trainer, I did a cardio supersets that involved sets of pushups, squats, and lunges intermixed with two minutes on the elliptical at 90 RPM.
+You can also do cardio supersets, which pairs a set of strength-training moves with a short burst of intense cardio.
+The last time I worked with my trainer, I did a cardio superset that involved sets of push-ups, squats, and lunges intermixed with two minutes on the elliptical at 90 RPM.

 Interested?
 Here are a few supersets to try during your next workout:

-- Opposing muscle group superset idea: Biceps curls followed by triceps kickbacks.
+- Opposing muscle group superset idea: bicep curls followed by triceps kickbacks.